kathleen-saz/puppet-rhasspy/README.md

 ## Description

 This modules allows you to install and configure Rhasspy from within Puppet.
-It is largly based on the assumption that you'll be configuring it to interact with Home Assistant, though there's no reason that's a requirement.
+It is largely based on the assumption that you'll be configuring it to interact with Home Assistant, though there's no reason that's a requirement.

 ## Setup